 - A. The officers shall be a President, Vice-President, Clerk, and Treasurer and such other officers as the Board of Trustees may in its discretion elect.
-The President, Vice-President, Treasurer, and Clerk shall be elected annually by the Board of Trustees at its first meeting after its election by the members. - B. The responsibilities of each officer are as follows:
+The President, Vice-President, Treasurer, and Clerk shall be elected annually by the Board of Trustees at its first meeting after its election by the members. - A. The responsibilities of each officer are as follows:

-The role of the President of the Board of Trustees is to be a link of communication between the Board of Trustees and the three Directors (the Director of Teacher and Learning, the Director of Administration, and the Director of Community and Family Engagement), to oversee committee work, facilitate communication within the Board of Trustees, sit on Domain Council, and set the agenda for the Board of Trustees' meetings.
+The role of the President of the Board of Trustees is to be a link of communication between the Board of Trustees and the Head of School, the Director of Teacher and Learning, and the Coordinator of Community and Family Engagement, to oversee committee work, facilitate communication within the Board of Trustees, sit on Domain Council, and set the agenda for the Board of Trustees' meetings.

 The role of the Vice President of the Board of Trustees is to assist the President in carrying out the President's responsibilities as needed.
-The Vice President is also responsible for facilitating the complaint procedure.

-The role of the Treasurer of the Board of Trustees is to sign official documents and checks and to monitor and provide support and assistance to the Director of Administration on financial matters.
+The role of the Treasurer of the Board of Trustees is to sign official documents and checks and to monitor and provide support and assistance to the Head of School on financial matters.
 The Treasurer shall chair finance committee meetings and present financial reports to the Board of Trustees.